LOL-LLC/a-good-list/README.md

 Currently LOL has sole access to the custody platform for these wallets.
 We are seeking to transfer that to a third party (not LOL) for long-term administration.
 Please reach out directly if you have a sustainable solution for custody and automation.

+LOL will only disburse funds in from the Router wallet after polling the community; funds will be transferred to another Slow Wallet only if 2/3 of nodes in any epoch validator set approve.
+Additionally if any epoch's validator set decides to sunset this account for any reason, we will oblige.
+To make these intentions clear, we will additionally mark this wallet as a “CommunityWallet” on chain.

 <h2>Disclaimer: </h2>